pepkit/divvy/docs/README.md

 ## What is `divvy`?

 `Divvy` is a computing resource configuration manager.
-It organizes available computing resources and populates templates to submit jobs so users can quickly toggle among any computing resource (laptop, cluster, cloud). `Divvy` provides both an interactive python API and a command-line interface.
+It organizes your computing resources and populates job submission templates.
+It makes it easy for users to toggle among any computing resource (laptop, cluster, cloud). `Divvy` provides both an interactive python API and a command-line interface.

 ## What makes `divvy` better?